-15 July 2014 Update – The video referenced below disappeared when I had this site redesigned, and I can’t seem to find it again.
+15 July 2014 Update – The video originally referenced when this site was redesigned, and I can’t seem to find it again.
 So I have found another great video about how to calm the monkey mind – all about how meditation helps calm the mind and a humorous story about monkeys.
 Enjoy.

 – Talks when you have nothing much to say